Table of Contents

-The balance sheet is one of the three main financial statements, along with the income statement and statement of cash flows, that show your company’s financial health.
-Unlike the statement of cash flows and income statement, which cover a period of time, the balance sheet is unique in showing the value of your company in a moment of time.
+Unlike the statement of cash flows and income statement, which cover a specific period, the balance sheet is unique in that it shows the value of your company at a moment in time.

 The balance sheet includes your assets, liabilities, and owner’s equity.
 While liabilities are the amount the company currently owes to customers, suppliers, or banks, equity is the portion of the company owned by the investors.
 Assets are all the things of value possessed by the company, whether financed by liabilities or equity.